About the Program:

 - Face to face support assistance

-Volunteers can be students interested in applying for the Masters of Genetic Counselling program (University of Melbourne), or individuals seeking some hands-on experience in the genetics community.
+Volunteers can be students interested in applying for the Masters of Genetic Counselling program (University of Melbourne), or anyone with transferrable skills interested some hands-on experience in the genetics community.
 The GSNV may also engage volunteers from its broader networks and community.

-The GSNV wishes to acknowledge the contribution of Ms Amy Schneider and Ms Emily Higgs, who originally developed the concept of this volunteer program and who have been vital in getting it off the ground.
+The GSNV wishes to acknowledge the contribution of Ms Amy Schneider and Ms Emily Higgs, who originally developed the concept of this volunteer program and who were vital in getting it off the ground.

 Please note: only genuine applicants will be considered.
-This program is intended to assist those who are interested in considering a career in the genetic health and support sector.
+This program is intended to assist those who are interested in considering a career in the genetic health and support sector first and foremost.

 Become a Volunteer:

 If you are interested in participating in the Volunteer Program and being matched with a support group, we would love to hear from you.

 - Be at least 18 years of age

 - Enjoy providing a service and working with others in a challenging environment

 - Open to various cultural and religious beliefs